 In order to stop following the masses and instead, doing what is right for you, you gotta first figure out what is actually right for you.
 To do that, you gotta make discovering your true self a priority.

-Connecting with your true you is great for you and your life path, but also has delightful consequences on your relationships with others.
+Connecting with yourself also has delightful consequences on your relationships with others.
 You no longer need other people, nor do you need their approval.
-Instead, the people you have close to you are there because you like having them there, because you love them.
-Although the contrast might seem slight, it is the difference between healthy and unhealthy relationships.
+Instead, the people you have close to you are there because you like having them

 If this internal link isn’t something you are used to nurturing, let me tell you about some great ways to create, foster and maintain it.

 Yoga has the power to help us connect with our bodies.
-It helps us put up the volume on the internal loudspeaker so that we can finally hear what our bodies are telling us.
-But we must be able to be still enough and connected enough to hear it.
+It helps us put up the volume on the internal loudspeaker.
+This way, we can finally hear what our bodies are telling us.

-Moving in a way that is deeply rooted in the incoming and outgoing of the breath allows the body to connect with the soul, by quieting the mind.
+Moving in a way that is deeply rooted in the incoming and outgoing of the breath allows you to connect your body with your soul.
+This happens as you quiet the mind by focusing on the postures and movement of your body.

 Yoga forces us to be present.
-It makes us actively pay attention to the sensations felt inside, which can be beautiful teachers to helping us learn about the inner workings of our own selves.
+It makes us actively pay attention to the sensations felt inside.
+These can be beautiful teachers to help us learn about the inner workings of our own selves.

 (If you want to learn more about what yoga is, read this.)